Give Up: Commercial performance

 Give Up has been considered a sleeper hit—its reaction was initially muted, but grew steadily via word-of-mouth in the following years.
 The LP arrived with virtually no promotion; besides the ensuing tour, there was "little mainstream press, and airplay [was] confined to college stations and public radio."
 In its first four months of release, it moved between 2,000 and 3,000 units per week.
 During the week of Christmas in 2003, the LP had its overall best sales, selling 9,000 copies in a week.
 Through their relationship with the Alternative Distribution Alliance, Sub Pop began to carry the album at larger retailers, such as Tower Records, Virgin Megastore, and Best Buy.
 Megan Jasper, then the general manager at the label, estimated that Best Buy moved the most product of the three.
 Billboard's Michael Paolettta broke down that sixty percent of its sales at that time came from retail chains, thirty percent through independent record shops, and the remaining ten percent from "mass merchants and nontraditional sellers."

 "Such Great Heights" was the album's first single, released as a physical, four-track CD single in January 2003.
 The duo both jokingly referred to it as "the hit" of the album when writing it.
 The disc charted on Billboard's Hot 100 Singles Sales chart, a ranking that only measured in-store purchases.
 Sub Pop offered a free download of the song on their official website, which had been downloaded over nine million times by August 2005; over four million users downloaded the song from the label's MySpace page.
 In January 2004, influential L.A. radio station KROQ-FM began playing "Such Great Heights", which bolstered the album's popularity.
-[An acoustic rendition of the tune by Iron & Wine aided in boosting its profile; both were simultaneously popular, with Iron & Wine's version were both in the film and soundtrack for Garden State, as well as in television advertisements for M&M's.
+An acoustic rendition of the tune by Iron & Wine aided in boosting its profile; both were simultaneously popular, with Iron & Wine's version used in the film and soundtrack for Garden State, as well as in television advertisements for M&M's.
 The original version was licensed for commercials for Target, Ask.com, UPS, Telstra, and Kaiser Permanente.
 The song was the original theme song to medical drama Grey's Anatomy, and appears on its first soundtrack.
 Within two years of its debut, "Such Great Heights" was certified gold for sales of over 500,000 copies by the Recording Industry Association of America (RIAA).
 "The District Sleeps Alone Tonight", the album's second single, peaked at number 3 on the Hot Dance Singles Sales chart.